Concrete mixer: Self-loading concrete mixers

 Self-loading concrete mixers are unique machines designed to batch, mix and transport concrete.
 They consist of a rotating drum mounted on an operator-driven cab-mounted chassis frame fitted with a loading bucket.

 The operator of the self-loading concrete mixers batches and introduces the ingredients required for mixing concrete (cement, stone aggregates etc.) into the drum using the loading bucket.
-The drum is usually reversible type, tilt type or a combination of both.
+The drum is usually a reversible type, tilt type or a combination of both.
 A predetermined volume of water is discharged to the drum via a water dispensing unit.
 The mixture is rotated at mixing speeds within the drum until the concrete discharges via a fitted chute.

 Self-loading concrete mixers are suited for construction sites where concrete batching plants are unavailable, underfoot conditions are not suited for concrete transit mixer trucks or labor availability is scarce or constrained.
-Applications include urban and rural construction, concrete pavement maintenance, bridge and tunnel construction, township-level highways construction, foundation construction, national defense facilities, construction of high-speed railways, etc.
+Applications include urban and rural construction, concrete pavement maintenance, bridge and tunnel construction, township-level highway construction, foundation construction, national defense facilities, construction of high-speed railways, etc.